Koa1207/Karel-Oceane.github.io/README.md

 # Karel-Oceane.github.io
-Hello guys, Welcome to my portfolio where I upload all my  software and data personal projects.
+Welcome to my portfolio where I upload all my  software and data personal projects.